jdereg/n-cube/README-decision.md

 ![Decision Table](images/DecisionTree.png)

 Decision **inputs** in the above picture are **profit center**, **symbol**, **seniority** (range input), and **distance** (range input).
 These are indicated by `meta-properties` on the columns.

+##### Lists

+Note that in the symbol column, there are some lists of values.
+Also, there are lists of values that start with `!`.
+If a value on a discrete input Map matches any value in the list, it will be considered a match.
+If the value (or list of values) start with `!`, then any value but those listed, will be considered a match for that column.

 ---